 70. What can be said about the potency of succinylcholine?

-71. What is important about succinylcholine preparations?
+71. What is important to know about succinylcholine preparations?

 72. What do neuromuscular blocking agents NOT do?